-Full TitleA Multi-center Randomized Phase II Study of the Impact of CD34+ Cell Dose on Progression-free Survival Following High-dose Therapy and Autologous Stem Cell Transplantation for Relapsed and Refractory Diffuse Large B-cell Lymphoma (DLBCL)
+Full TitleA Multi-center Randomized Phase II Study of the Impact of CD34+ Cell Dose on Absolute Lymphocyte Count Following High-Dose Therapy and Autologous Stem Cell Transplantation for Relapsed and Refractory Diffuse Large B-cell Lymphoma (DLBCL)

 Autologous stem cell transplantation (ASCT) is a standard therapy for diffuse large B-cell lymphoma (DLBCL) that has continued to grow or came back despite therapy.
 With ASCT, some of a patient’s blood-forming stem cells are removed before chemotherapy is completed and then returned after treatment to help re-establish a new immune and blood-forming system.
 Studies suggest that using higher doses of stem cells is more effective for prolonging the time it takes for a patient’s cancer to come back (“progression-free survival,” or PFS).